-For the "Free Service Call" contractor, padding the bill is inevitable because of scenarios like this: What if the problem with your furnace is just a tripped rest button caused by a windy day?
-We've serviced furnaces with the exact problem many times over the years.
-Because our service call fee is $79, I'm content with the $79.
-But if the contractor says the service call is free with repair, he'll have to charge $79 for pushing the button to make the same money.
+For the “Free Service Call” contractor, padding the bill is inevitable because of scenarios like this: What if the problem with your furnace is just a tripped rest button caused by a windy day?
+We’ve serviced furnaces with the exact problem many times over the years.
+Because our service call fee is $79, I’m content with the $79.
+But if the contractor says the service call is free with repair, he’ll have to charge $79 for pushing the button to make the same money.
 You can then legitimately complain that $79 is way too much for pushing a button.
-After all, the trip is supposed be free with repair.
+After all, the trip is supposed to be free with repair.
 Free service call contractors avoid those conflicts easily.
-All they have to do is condemn some expensive part; install a new one; push the button while you're not looking; and you're none the wiser.
+All they have to do is condemn some expensive part; install a new one; push the button while you’re not looking, and you’re none the wiser.

 No Charge for After Hours Service

 Call on someone who says they’ll give you something for nothing, and it usually won’t work out for you.
 Working after-hours for no charge is essentially saying you’ll give them something for nothing.
 You’ll typically face one of two scenarios: